 Credited as the O.G. concept store, 10 Corso Como has been around more than 25 years and yet is every bit as interesting as ever.
 Handing out among the art gallery, restaurant, store, and the mini hotel, you could spend hours here and love every minute.

 If you’re going to shop in Milan, you pretty much have to shop at the vintage mecca that is Cavalli e Nastri.
 And make sure you give yourself plenty of time to wander the surrounding neighborhood of Brera because is one of our favorite places for boutique shopping in the city.

-If you only shop in one spot in Milan, have it been Excelsior.
-To call this place a department store is accurate but also deceiving as it way more design forward than any department store we’ve seen.
-We love it as much for the vibes as we do the massive gourmet store.
+If you only shop in one spot in Milan, have it been the high end department store, Excelsior.
+To be honest, to call this place a department store is accurate but also deceiving as it way more design forward than any department store we’ve seen.
+We love it as much for the impossibly chic vibes as we do the tastefully curated gourmet food store.

 Where To Lookout

-At the top of the DSquared offices, Ceresio 7 has a view that spans from the city center to the newer Isola neighborhood.
-With a pool and stunning décor, it’s as perfect a place for a light summer lunch as for a full aperitivo.
+On the edge of the up-and-coming Chinatown neighrboorhood at the top of the DSquared offices, is the oh-so-chic bar and restaurant known as Ceresio 7.
+Snag a poolside table to take in the view that spans from the city center to the newer Isola neighborhood.
+It’s as perfect a place for a light summer lunch (perfect after visiting nearby Cimitero Monumentale) as for a full aperitivo.

 Set on the roof of the ME Il Duca Melia hotel in Piazza della Repubblica, Radio Rooftop is continuously one of the most sought-after aperitivo spots in town.
 Yes, the scene can get to be a bit much and the drinks a bit too pricey but the views make it all worth while.